gaultier/blog/how_to_rewrite_a_cpp_codebase_successfully.md

 ## C FFI in Rust is cumbersome and error-prone

-The root cause for all these issues is that the C API that C++ and Rust use to call each other is very limited in its expresiveness w.r.t ownership, as well as many Rust types not being marked `#[repr(C)]`, even types you would expect to, such as `Option`, `Vec` or `&[u8]`.
+The root cause for all these issues is that the C API that C++ and Rust use to call each other is very limited in its expressiveness w.r.t ownership, as well as many Rust types not being marked `#[repr(C)]`, even types you would expect to, such as `Option`, `Vec` or `&[u8]`.
 That means that you have to define your own equivalent types:

 ```rust
 #[repr(C)]